How to Use Linest Function in Excel

 Linest Formula with Text

-Example 5: Average yield with the Linest formula
+Example 5: Average yield using the Linest formula

 This example is great for informing you that in circumstances where you have already set yourself an average goal that you should give every six weeks.
 We also need to use the mean formula in conjunction with the linest formula to get the statistical value of the mean performance.